ksmylmz/pts-api/Readme.md

 You may passing customer refferance  or PTS refferance

-It returns A4 size and PDf format
+It returns A4 size and PDF  format
 ````php

 $ptsApi->GetConsignment("1234567", "222222222");